Search icon

 New Street, Skerries

 Skerries proves once again that it has more than beautiful views in the form of Rock Bakery.
-Committed to seasonality, the team chalk up their new menu each month, including seasonally-driven goodies, alongside their usual suspects (pain au chocolat, croissants, both plain and almond, cookies, and cinnamon buns).
-December’s menu saw the likes of seasonal goodies such as an orange and cinnamon roll as well as Bailey’s coffee slice, and even a Christmas jambon, given the festive season, topped with caramelised honey ham, homemade mustard béchamel sauce, all wrapped in flakey croissant dough.
+Committed to seasonality, the team chalk up their new menu each month, including seasonally-driven goodies, alongside their usual suspects.
+Their seasonal menus have seen the likes of an orange and cinnamon roll as well as Bailey’s coffee slice.
+They’ve even been known to do an upmarket jambon topped with caramelised honey ham, homemade mustard béchamel sauce, all wrapped in flakey croissant dough

 This micro patisserie opens Wednesday to Sunday from 8.30 until 15.00, although given its immense popularity, Rock Bakery is likely to have sold out of pastries by then.
 Don’t sleep on this one, setting five alarms five minutes apart is encouraged.